 - An explanation for potential investors about why your business is unique

 - Your company’s current and projected expenses, income, and credit history

 Lease agreements, permits, letters of reference, patents, licenses, and other documents should also be included in a business plan.

 What Long-Term Business Planning Services Do We Offer?

-As you business grows, so does its planning needs.
+As your business grows, so do its planning needs.
 We help clients with long-term planning needs that may involve:

 - Advice regarding contracts: NC Planning will negotiate, draft, review, and modify contracts to clarify expectations, set terms, and reduce risk.
 We review your contracts and documents – or create new ones – to ensure that they’re compliant and right for you.

 - Licenses and Trademarks: We protect your company, its name, its brand, and its logo.
 We register patents and trademarks.
 We obtain the maximum legal protection for your business available under federal and state laws.